atomic14/diy-alexa/README.md

 m_wifi_client->println();
 ```

-We decode the results from wit.ai and extract the pieces of information that we are interested in - we care about the intent, the device and whether the users wants to turn the device on or off.
+We decode the results from [Wit.ai](https://wit.ai) and extract the pieces of information that we are interested in - we care about the intent, the device and whether the users wants to turn the device on or off.

 ```c++
 const char *text = doc["text"];